(Looking for more free patterns? Be sure to check out my free patterns and tutorials page here.)

 The top is a slimmer-fitting tunic length, but you can lengthen or shorten it to your taste.
 I tested the size 8 on my son, and rather than putting the cuffs on, I opted to just add the 2 inches back to the sleeves in stead of the cuff and left the bottom band off.
 You can use sequined fabric or just use a cute knit.
 If you do use sequins, I recommend using either a smaller/thinner sequin fabric or pairing the sequins with a lighter weight knit, such as interlock, french terry or a med/heavy weight jersey.

-You will want to use a knit with at least a 35% stretch or ribbing for the neck, bottom and sleeve binding.
+You will want to use a knit with at least a 50% stretch for ribbing for the neck, bottom and sleeve binding.
 Ribbing can be hard to find.
 I've sometimes seen it at Girl Charlee and the fabric fairy has a great selection.
-Plus, I save every outgrown or unloved item of clothing that is ribbed knit so I can recycle it as binding.
+Plus, I save every outgrown or unloved item of clothing that is ribbed knit so I can recycle it as binding. (if the fabric you use for the binding has less than 50% stretch, you will probably need to cut the neck and sleeve binding a bit longer.)

 Are you ready to make your little one a raglan tunic top?
 You are going to love how easy this top is to make!